 Can I apply a new coat of epoxy over an existing one?

 Yes, you can apply a new coat of epoxy over an existing one.
 Applying a new layer of epoxy is called a secondary bond.
 The original epoxy layer must be in good shape, well bonded, and sanded until it has no shine.
-You should also wait between 4 and 24 hours before applying the second coat.
+You must also wait between 4 and 24 hours before applying the second coat.

 What are the advantages and disadvantages of applying epoxy to my garage floor?